Yasansvr/dotfiles/README.md

 # dotfiles
 My Hypreland Archlinux .dotfiles
-For using each config T check the README.md files...
+For using each config , check README.md